emammadov90/emitsoft-project/README.md

 ## Email Handling

-- Emails from the contact and order forms are processed via secure SMTP using authenticated Outlook and Gmail accounts.
+- Emails from the contact and order forms are sent via secure SMTP using authenticated Outlook and Gmail accounts.
+Confirmation emails are sent to both the admin and the user.
-  - orders_emitsoft@outlook.com for order confirmations
+  - emitsoftorders@gmail.com for order confirmations
   - emitsoftinfo@gmail.com for contact inquiries

 ---